bchardim/openshift-workshop/README.md

 ### Controller role verification

-The OpenShift Container Platform controller service, is available across all master hosts.
+OpenShift Container Platform controller service, is available across all master hosts.
 The service runs in active/passive mode, meaning it should only be running on one master at any time.
   Verify the master host running the controller service as a cluster-admin user: